Designing the template structure in the DocumentBuilder editor

 1. Drag one two-column widget into the template.

-→ The widget settings open in the column on the right
+→ The widget settings open in a column to the right.

 2.1.2.
 Identifying the correct settings icons in structures created using multiple widgets